Sakkov/FinGPT/README.md

 - tqdm

 ## Installation
+1. Clone the repository or download the bigram.py, train.py, and generate_text.py files.

-1. Install the required libraries:
+2. Install the required libraries:
 ```bash
 pip install -r requirements.txt
 ```
-2. Clone the repository or download the bigram.py, train.py, and generate_text.py files.

 ## Usage
 1. Download and prepare a dataset from Telegram or other sources.
 You can use the TelegramMessageExtractor (https://github.com/Sakkov/telegram-data) to extract messages from the HTML files.

+    1.5 (Optional) Filter the dataset using the filter_dataset.py script.
+The script removes tokens(characters) that are not common in regular Finnish language such as emojis.

 2. Train the model using the train.py script: